maxiking913/T6-Survival/README.md

 No need to set any Dvars but you can set the Dvar for bot difficulty.

-# Upload on next Version 1.5 (Current Game State - Upload will be when the Variables Leak is fixxed):
+# Upload on next Version 1.5 (Current Game State 11.08.2023 - Upload will be when the Variables Leak is fixxed):
 ```
-After todays gamemode stress test im very happy with the current state. there were some random crashes (once every 3 rounds) except the following things:
+After another gamemode stress test im very happy .
+All external crashes are fixxed the only thing i have to fight with is still this:
 -maps/mp/gametypes/_weapon.gsc exceeded maximum number of parent server script variables
 -maps/mp/gametypes/_battlechatter_mp.gsc: exceeded maximum number of parent server script variables
+-maps/mp/bots/_bots.gsc: exceeded maximum number of parent server script variables

 Quote form a Plutonium Staff:
 Well the error means you ran out of child script variables.
 This happened because you have a child variable leak in one or multiple of your scripts.